-A tube placed in the small intestine, below the stomach, is usually placed when the stomach cannot be used for feeding, such as when the stomach does not empty properly.
-This is a condition known as gastroparesis.
+A tube in the small intestine, below the stomach, is usually placed when feeding into the stomach is not possible or tolerated.
 This type of tube can stay in place for months to years.

 The difference between feeding with a G-tube and a J-tube is the location of the tube.
 A G-tube goes directly into the stomach, which can handle a large volume of formula and water at one time.
 The J-tube is inserted into the small intestine, which does not have the same ability to handle large volumes of formula or water at one time.
 People who require a J-tube for feeding often require a mechanical feeding pump to infuse a controlled amount of formula per hour.